What Causes Menstrual Cramps? Discover 9 Powerful Natural Remedies For Menstrual Cramps

 1. Increase your intake of useful vitamins and minerals

 Magnesium is one of the important nutrients for preventing water preservation in the body.
 Therefore, eating foods such as pumpkin seeds, bananas and dark green vegetables can really assist in reducing menstrual cramps.
 Also, foods with a little quantity of spice can assist in warming the abdominal area to reduce menstrual discomfort.
-Also, some spicy foods can cause indigestion, which can even worsen the condition therefore, you need to be careful.
+Kindly note that some spicy foods can cause indigestion, which can even worsen the condition therefore, you need to be careful.

 2. Do Some Light Exercises

 Light exercises may assist in reducing your menstrual pains.
 To get the best out of it, engage in aerobic exercise.
-When there is an increase in blood flow, the endorphins help neutralizes the prostaglandins thereby reducing menstrual pains.
+When there is an increase in blood flow, the endorphins help neutralizes the prostaglandins, thereby reducing menstrual pains.

 3. Change your Diet

-Add more omega-3 fatty acids and vitamin D to your diet, this will help to reduce the levels of prostaglandins in the system.
+Add more omega-3 fatty acids and vitamin D to your diet, this will help to reduce the levels of prostaglandins in your system.
 Omega-3 fatty acids and Vitamin D are mostly in salmon, eggs, and dark green vegetables, so consume more of them.